Profile image for Robyn Malcolm

 After Malcolm pitched her idea for Agent Anna, the series debuted on Television One in January 2013.
 A second followed in mid 2014.
 Malcolm was intrigued by the idea of basing a show on a middle-class Mum "with no hint of hero about her", who is forced to enter the competitive world of selling real estate.
 She also appeared in the 2013 season of Jane Campion's acclaimed miniseries Top of the Lake (as an American chimpanzee owner, seeking healing downunder).

 Since then — aside from some short films back home, and American fantasy series The Outpost — Malcolm has concentrated more on Australian projects.
 In 2013 she began three seasons of chalk and cheese TV comedy Upper Middle Bogan, in which her screen family is again caught up in motor engines.
-Her Australian work also includes playing swinging wife to a crime-lord (in hit show Rake), mother to Olivia Newton-John (in miniseries Hopelessly Devoted to You), and a TV remake of Australian outback classic Wake in Fright.
+Her Australian work also includes playing swinging wife to a crime-lord (in hit show Rake), mother to Olivia Newton-John (in miniseries Hopelessly Devoted to You), boss of the main character in pathology drama Harrow, and a TV remake of Australian outback classic Wake in Fright.

 Malcolm had a memorable role in comedy This Town, the first Kiwi fictional film to hit local cinemas after the Covid-19 lockdown.
 Malcolm played an ex cop trying to prove that a local man should be in jail.
 Malcolm described the character as "very serious, obsessed, bull-headed and so much fun".

-In 2023 she starred in acclaimed TV series After the Party, as a teacher who is shocked at the unexpected return of her ex-husband to Wellington.
+In 2023 she starred in acclaimed TV series After the Party, as Penny, a teacher who is faced with the unexpected return of her ex-husband (played by British actor Peter Mullan) to Wellington.
+Penny wrestles with the deep suspicion he may have sexually abused a young man years earlier.
 Malcolm created the series with writer Dianne Taylor.
-In a rave review, Spinoff writer Duncan Greive praised Malcolm's character as "an absolute marvel, a middle-aged woman the likes of which I've never seen on screen before, boiling, relentless and dangerous to know".
+Spinoff writer Duncan Greive praised Malcolm's character as "an absolute marvel, a middle-aged woman the likes of which I've never seen on screen before, boiling, relentless and dangerous to know".
+Her performance won her a Best Actress nomination at the 2024 NZ Television Awards.

 Malcolm has also had smaller roles in Kiwi-shot features Perfect Strangers, Absent Without Leave, The Last Tattoo, and Lord of the Rings: The Two Towers